-Students who wish to enter a veterinary program typically obtain bachelor's degrees in science-related areas, like zoology, molecular biology, chemistry, animal science and biochemistry.
-In some instances, veterinary programs do not require students to hold four-year degrees; however students may experience difficulty gaining admittance into veterinary programs without degrees.
+Students who wish to enter into a veterinary program typically obtain bachelor's degrees in science-related areas, like zoology, molecular biology, chemistry, animal science, and biochemistry.
+In some instances, veterinary programs do not require students to hold four-year degrees.
+However, students may experience difficulty in gaining admittance to veterinary programs without degrees.
 Those who have not completed undergraduate school generally need to have completed at least 45-90 semester hours.

 A bachelor's degree in animal science can usually be completed in four years.
 Studies commonly include both classroom and laboratory education.
 Courses that prepare students for veterinary school tend to include: